 - 1 egg, beaten for glaze

-1. Sieve the flour, baking powder and sugar into a large bowl.
+- Sieve the flour, salt, baking powder, and sugar into a large bowl.

-4. Roll out the dough until it's about 1-2cm thick and cut into small rounds (this recipe makes about 10 scones).
+- Roll out the dough until it's about 2cm thick and cut into small rounds (this recipe makes about 10 scones).
 I used a 58mm cutter (2¼ inch).

-5. Place the rounds on a floured baking tray and brush the tops with beaten egg.
+- Brush the tops of the scones with beaten egg and place the rounds on a floured baking tray.
 Bake in a 400F/200C oven for 10-12 minutes.